nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <br>
 The `TextUI` class is initialized by the `Manager` class when the application starts.
 It stores a `Scanner` and `PrintStream` object supplied upon initialization to read and write to the user interface.
-It offers methods to print application output to and read user input from these object for other classes to use.
+It offers methods to print application output to and read user input from these objects for other classes to use.
-The `TextUI` class allows other classes to implement their read and write logic in an interface-agnostic way as long as they make use of methods from `TextUI`.
+As TextUI handles all input and output streams, these streams can be changed without affecting the rest of the program.

 ### Storage Component